kppleissner/LLM_Jungblut/README.md

 # LLM_Jungblut

 Mein new LLM for Jungblut.

+It should be commited and push to github !